Jordyn Adams: Baltimore Orioles

 On December 19, 2024, Adams signed a minor league contract with the Baltimore Orioles.
 He played in 39 games for the Triple-A Norfolk Tides, he batted .212/.316/.345 with three home runs, 15 RBI, and five stolen bases.
 On May 31, 2025, the Orioles selected Adams' contract, adding him to their active roster.
 In five appearances for Baltimore, he received only one at-bat, in which he flew out.
 Adams was designated for assignment by the Orioles on June 6.
 He cleared waivers and was sent outright to Triple-A Norfolk on June 10.
 On August 1, the Orioles added Adams back to their active roster.
 He went hitless in three at-bats across five additional appearances for Baltimore; he was removed from the 40-man roster and sent outright to Norfolk on August 19.
 Adams elected free agency on September 29.

+Milwaukee Brewers

+On February 3, 2026, Adams signed a minor league contract with the Milwaukee Brewers.
+Adams made 27 appearances split between the Double-A Biloxi Shuckers and Triple-A Nashville Sounds, batting a cumulative .198/.298/.363 with three home runs, 16 RBI, and seven stolen bases.
+He was released by the Brewers organization on May 25.

+Football career

+On June 2, 2026, Adams committed to SMU to play college football as a wide receiver.

 Personal

 His father, Deke Adams, was most recently the defensive line coach for the University of Mississippi football team.